The openESEA Modelling Language for Ethical, Social and Environmental Accounting: Technical Report: Explanation of the Metaclasses

 \subsection{Direct indicator}

 The value of a direct indicator can be provided by a stakeholder via a question in a survey.
 Therefore a direct indicator does not have a formula.
-The direct indicator is a specialisation of the class ``Indicator"", so it inherits all the attributes and relationships.
+The direct indicator is a specialisation of the class \texttt{``Indicator''}, so it inherits all the attributes and relationships.
+At the moment, the value for direct indicators can only be collected through surveys; however, in the future, we envision that the values can also be directly queried from a database (e.g. obtaining the number of organisational members from the human resource management information system) or from sensors or smart devices (e.g. obtaining a measurement of water quality level from a sensor, or the energy consumption from a smart meter).
+This is why ``Direct indicator'' and ''Question'' are decoupled.